For just over 2 years now I’ve been building a skill that I never in my wildest dreams thought I’d participate in: rock climbing.

 It’s the most important life lesson I’ve learned while stumbling ungracefully through this new skill set that terrifies me most days.

 And that’s how to have a conversation with my fear.

 Before climbing, if I was this scared of a physical activity, I just wouldn’t do it.

-I could take risks mentally and emotionally with people and relationships, but when the possibility of physical harm came into the picture I was out of there.
+I could take risks mentally and emotionally with my career and relationships, but when the possibility of physical harm came into the picture I was out of there.

 For some folks, it’s the opposite.
-They can deal with the consequences of physical harm, but not mental or emotional, so they close themselves off in other ways.
+They can deal with the consequences of physical harm, but not mental or emotional pain, so they close themselves off in other ways.

 I told myself that my knee-jerk response to run away was my fear keeping me safe.

 And it was.
 Kind of.

 Was I inherently safer on the ground than hanging 30 feet in the air?